-Modal Distribution: Each respondent that received a mail questionnaire had the option of returning the paper questionnaire, reporting data using a website developed for reporting data electronically, or working directly with staff members to report over the phone, fax or email.
+Modal Distribution: Each respondent that received a mail questionnaire had the option of returning the paper questionnaire, reporting data using a collection instrument, or working directly with staff members to report over the phone, fax or email.
 In addition, some governments have developed alternative reporting arrangements, known as central collection.
-The following table shows the response rate by mode for state and local governments that reported to the Annual Survey of Public Employment & Payroll.
+The following table shows the response distribution by mode for state and local governments that reported to the Census of Governments: Survey of Public Employment & Payroll.

 |State Governments||Local Governments|

 The Census Bureau's quality standard on releasing data products requires a 70 percent Total Quantity Response Rate (TQRR) for key variables.
-Although the unit response rates are well above the 60 percent Census Bureau’s quality standard, Colorado, Illinois, Maryland, Massachusetts, Nebraska, New Jersey, New Mexico, Oklahoma, and Rhode Island state and local estimates fail to meet the 70 percent TQRR standard for at least one key item.
-Most of the states are noncompliant on Part-time (PT) Payroll and/or PT Employment.
-There are nine states (Arkansas, Connecticut, Louisiana, Massachusetts, Michigan, Mississippi, New Jersey, New Mexico and Pennsylvania) that are noncompliant for at least one TQRR key item for the local estimates.
-Additionally, there are thirteen states (Colorado, Illinois, Kansas, Maryland, Missouri, Nebraska, New Jersey, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, and Rhode Island) that are noncompliant for at least one TQRR key item for the state estimates.
-Most of these states are noncompliant on Part-time (PT) Payroll and/or PT Employment, but Nebraska and North Dakota are noncompliant on all key state variables.
+Although the unit response rates are well above the 60 percent Census Bureau’s quality standard for most states, New Mexico, at the local and the state and local government levels, fell below this standard.
+Massachusetts, New Hampshire, New Jersey, Rhode Island, and Washington state and local data fall below 70 percent, for the TQRRs for at least one key item.
+There are 14 states (Connecticut, Louisiana, Massachusetts, Michigan, Mississippi, Montana, Nevada, New Hampshire, New Jersey, Pennsylvania, Rhode Island, South Dakota, Vermont, and Washington) that fall below this level for at least one key item at the local government level.
+Additionally, there are five states (Maryland, Missouri, Nebraska, Oregon, and Rhode Island) that are noncompliant for at least one TQRR key item for the state data.
 Files of the unit response rates and TQRRs for all states are available in the Response Rate Tables section.